hhvu0102/unix_basic/installation.md

 <img src="/images/hpc-class.PNG" width="360" height="350" />

 Replace `hhvu` with your own NetID.
+Then click `Open`.

 If you are on Mac Terminal, do this:
 ```
 ssh your-net-id@nova.its.iastate.edu
 ```

 For example: `ssh hhvu@nova.its.iastate.edu` (replace `hhvu` with your own NetID).
+Then click enter.

 If this is the first time you log onto Nova, it will respond with "host key not found, generate hostkey?(yes/no)".
-Answer yes.
+Type in `yes` if you are on a Mac Terminal, or click `Accept` if you are on Putty.

 At the first attempt to login a GA account will be created for you, and the email with the instructions will be sent to `<your-NetID>@iastate.edu`.